giantswarm/docs/src/content/vintage/advanced/access-management/configure-dex-in-your-cluster/index.md

 kubectl gs login https://api.test.example.io
 ```

+## Mapping Users and Groups to Roles

-Additionally, here's an example on how you can map the user/group to role in the cluster.
+The following YAML examples demonstrate how you can map a users or groups to roles in the cluster for access.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1